irenecrsn/gmat/README.md

     Gaussian graphical models**. *International Journal of Approximate Reasoning*, vol 125, pp. 240-250, 2020.

-See examples of use and more at [the documentation website](https://gherardovarando.github.io/gmat/) for the package.
+See examples of use and more at package's manual.